On the Grothendieck ring of a quasireductive Lie superalgebra: Grothendieck rings and (super)character morphisms

 \subsection{Equivariant setting}

-Suppose that $G$ is a finite group which acts on $\fh$ by automorphisms.
-Our main example of this setup is when we consider quasireductive Lie superalgebras in Section \ref{sec qred}, and $G$ is the Weyl group.
+Suppose that $G$ is a finite group which acts on a quasitoral superalgebra $\fh$ by automorphisms.
+Our main example of this setup is when we consider quasireductive Lie superalgebras in Section \ref{section-quasired}, and $G$ is the Weyl group.

 The group $G$ then acts naturally on $\Gr(\fh)$ by twisting, i.e. $g\cdot V_{gr}=V_{gr}^g$ for an $\fh$-module $V$.
 This descends to a natural action of $G$ on $\Gr_-(\fh)$.
 Suppose that $\nu\in\ft^*$ and $g\in G$ such that $g\nu=\nu$.
 Then we have either $g\cdot C(\nu)_{gr}=C(\nu)_{gr}$ or $g\cdot C(\nu)_{gr}=\xi C(\nu)_{gr}$.
 It follows that on the reduced Grothendieck ring we have $g\cdot [C(\nu)]=\pm[C(\nu)]$.
 Thus $\Stab_G[C(\nu)]\sub\Stab_G\nu$.
 Define